justac8510/employee_management_system/README.md

 - name: String type
 - gender: male, m, female, f, not case sensitive
 - age: integer value
-- email: must have @ symbol.
-Before the symbol is the collection of alphabets, numbers, and hyphens (the first character must be alphabets), and after the symbol must include a collection of alphabets and numbers and ends with .com.
+- email: The identifier must begin with an alphabet and can include a combination of alphabets, numbers, and hyphens.
+It should be followed by a symbol, after which there must be a sequence of alphabets and numbers, ending with '.com'.

 ##### For deleting employee information:
 <code> curl -X DELETE 127.0.0.1:5000/deleteEmployee -H "Content-Type: application/json" -d "{\"employee\":\"<username@example.com>\"}"</code>